 During your trip to Mexico, surprise yourself with a trip to see a cenote.
 A cenote is simply a sinkhole that is created by the collapse of limestone rock.
 The crystal clear water pools that are created were important to the Mayan culture, as they were used to make sacrificial offerings to the god of rain.

 Cenotes are scattered throughout the state of Yucatan and Quintana Roo.
 Visiting one will give you an experience you will never forget, and you’ll find the best ones dotted all over the interior, away from the beautiful beaches.
+Read more about the best cenotes in Mexico here.

 Book a tour to explore Chichen Itza and Cenotes now.